edgraham/GhostKoalaParser/README.md

 done < <(sed '/^[#!+]/d;s/<[^>]*>//g;s/^./& /' < "$kegfile") > KO_Orthology_ko00001.txt

 ```
 What this is doing is going through the hierarchical ‘.keg’ file you downloaded and extracting the different layers.
 The output should be a tab delimited file where column 1 corresponds to the broadest classification and column 5 corresponds to the gene itself.
 You may notice that some of the keg identifiers appear multiple times in this parsed folder.
-This is because many of the metabolism genes are constituents of multiple pathways.
+This is because many of the metabolism genes are constituents of multiple pathways (a piece of this puzzle that I have yet to determine an efficient way to incorporate into the anvi'o annotations).

 Now that you know how I generated the `KO_Orthology_ko00001.txt` lets get back to the fun part and import our functions!

 ### Parsing the results from GhostKOALA

 Once GhostKOALA has finished running it will send you an email with a link to the results.
-Download the annotation file, wthe file will be called `user_ko.txt`.
+Download the annotation file (the file will be called `user_ko.txt`).
 The results should look like this:

 ``` bash
  $ head